BahugunaSaumya/SoftwareEngineering-TCD/README.md

 Main:-

-This branch has the basic static input code for finding LCA in 2 languages java and python
+This branch had the basic static input code for finding LCA in 2 languages java and python.

+This branch now consists of my DAG code which is the merged with DAG branch

 Edit1:-